Divyansh-Atri/Cis-2/README.md

-It is the course wrok of Computaional in science 2
+It is the course work of Computaional in science 2